Honors students may complete internships to earn credit towards their Experiential

 Once you decide that you want to earn Experiential and Advanced Learning credit for

-your internship experience, complete the Honors Elective Form.
+your internship experience, complete the Experiential and Advanced Learning Approval Form.
 This form should be completed the semester prior to your planned internship.
 When you submit the Application for Honors Credit Form, you will also submit a completed

 and signed internship syllabus and annotated bibliography.
 The syllabus template and